Whether you’re looking for the perfect bubbly to ring in the new year or toast a special occasion, these sparkling wines are top picks.

 Whitecliff Vineyard & Winery, Gardiner/Hudson

-Whitecliff bottles a stunner in this Cuvée, which was awarded 92 points by Wine Enthusiast.
-The vino is the result of méthode champenoise production using New York State chardonnay grapes.
-The production time is lengthy for this one, with a second fermentation occurring in bottle.
-In all, the wine stays on the lees for five years.
+Whitecliff bottles a stunner in this Pet Nat, which is so good it won an award for “best sparkling wine” in the Hudson Valley Wine Competition.
+The vino is a non-intervention wine, meaning that it has no added yeast or sugars and no filtration.
+It’s made from estate grapes, and those bubbles you taste on the tongue are the result of the natural effervescence that results from production.
 The resulting pour is unsurprisingly delightful, so you may just want to pick up a second bottle ahead of time so you’re ready to go the next time a celebratory occasion strikes.